jrsteensen/OpenHornet/ECAD/README.md

 ## **Installation of KiCad and OpenHornet Libraries _(OPTIONAL)_**

-*Intsallation of KiCad and OpenHornet Libraries is only required if you choose to contribute.
+*Installation of KiCad and OpenHornet Libraries is only required if you choose to contribute.
 See [CONTRIBUTING.MD](https://github.com/jrsteensen/OpenHornet/blob/v1.0.0-beta1/CONTRIBUTING.md) for more details.*

 Before we begin, it is assumed that you have:
-*  1:  Downloaded the latest version of KiCad _(currently KiCad 6.0.9)_ and have it installed on your computer.
+*  1:  Downloaded the latest version of KiCad _(currently KiCad 6.0.9)_ and installed it on your computer.
 *  2:  Cloned the OpenHornet repository

 #### STEP ONE:  Configure Paths & Create Environmental Variables